luk3yx/miniirc_discord/README.md

 Currently only `PRIVMSG`s (and `CTCP ACTION`s) are supported, however PRs are welcome.

+You can use `AWAY` to set the bot's "Playing" or "Streaming" text.
+Running this command with an empty value will unset it.

 Some formatting from IRC to Discord should be translated nicely, however more complex codes and formatting from Discord to IRC are currently not.